JanWen/gnar_score/README.md

 boX are good numerical indicator of match importance since it's unlikely you'd want important titles decided by a small nr of matches how do we make this so the code isnt shit :thinking_face:

+RESERACH:

+COMPARING RANKING SYSTEMS:
+There are many ways to compare two power ranking systems.
+Here are a few common methods:

+    Direct comparison: This is the simplest method, and it simply involves comparing the rankings of each system for each team.
+The system with the higher rankings for the most teams is generally considered to be the better system.
+    Predictive accuracy: This method compares the ability of the two systems to predict the outcomes of future matches.
+This can be done by using a historical dataset of match results and comparing the predictions of the two systems to the actual outcomes.
+    Sensitivity to recent results: This method compares how sensitive the two systems are to recent results.
+A system that is more sensitive to recent results will tend to change rankings more quickly in response to changes in team performance.
+    Complexity: This method compares the complexity of the two systems.
+A more complex system may be more accurate, but it may also be more difficult to understand and use.
+    Robustness: This method compares how robust the two systems are to changes in the data.
+A more robust system will be less likely to produce inaccurate rankings if the data is noisy or incomplete.

+Elo rating system, the Glicko rating system, and the Sagarin rating system.

 CHANGELOG:

 13/09/2023: